-- Usually, calling Member Services is the first step.
-If there is anything else you need to do, Member Services will let you know. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
-If you put your complaint in writing, we will respond to your complaint in writing. - Grievances may be submitted in writing within 60 days from the date of the event.
+Usually, calling Member Services is the first step.
+If there is anything else you need to do, Member Services will let you know.

+If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
+If you put your complaint in writing, we will respond to your complaint in writing.

+- Grievances may be submitted in writing within 60 days from the date of the event.
 In your description, please include dates, names, and a complete description of your problem.
-Mail your written complaint to the Grievance Department at: Imperial Health Plan of California, PO BOX 60874, Pasadena, CA 91116-6874.
-Or fax it to us at 1-626-380-9049.
+Mail your written complaint to the Grievance Department at: Imperial Health Plan of California, Inc., PO BOX 60874, Pasadena, CA 91116-6874.
+Or fax it to us at 1-626-380-9049. - The deadline for making a complaint is 60 calendar days from the time you had the problem you want to complain about.